 - Youthful Freckles: He has freckles to show he's an adolescent.

 Ami and Yumi's childhood friend from Camp Youwannasushi, who wants to be a superhero like his favorite comic book hero, Mangbee Man.

 - Cloudcuckoolander: Considering his belief that he's a superhero and tendency to act like he has super powers, it goes without saying that he's rather odd."Here's my card...oh wait.
 Stand back!
 I'll give you the card in lightning speed!
 NGINGINGINGING!"

 - Implied Love Interest: Has one on Yumi.

-- Kid Hero: He's around Ami and Yumi's age, which is 16.
+- Kid Hero: He's around Ami and Yumi's age.

 - Nice Guy: Quirky nature aside, he does stand for doing the right thing and is cordial to Ami and Yumi all the time.

 - Nice Hat: He wears a cool helmet.